tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

    pip install pandas
    ```

+        ◦ INSTRUCTIONS FOR INSTALLATION:
+            ▪ Tried on MacOS:
+                • pip3 install matplotlib, pandas, healpy,
+                • brew install geos (for Basemap plots)
+                • pip3 install pygeos
+                • pip3 install basemap (maybe not necessary)
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage
+        ◦ Construct a Healpix map of f’ and coordinates phi’, theta’ of pixel centers (integral of f’ over unit sphere = 1)
+            ▪ introduce f= dotM/dotM_tot and evaluate for every pixel
+        ◦ Evaluate f for a 2D grid:
+            ▪ construct grid:
+                • linspace in phi, evenly spaced in cosine
+            ▪ for every point in the grid (every pair of theta, phi) evaluate f by determining in which pixel is this pair located
+            ▪ “correction factor” (integral of f over units sphere =1):
+                • theta, phi have different spacing/distro than theta, phi → multiply with delta cos* delta phi
+                •
+            ▪ output: theta,phi,f for every point
+            ▪ What Clement thinks that it would be better???:
+                • to have: f*delta_cos_theta = 1
+                • so f = f’/pix_area (“normalized” mass flux – or how do we call it?)
+                • from:
+                •         hpmap_out = np.take(hpxmap,pix_out)*delta_cos_theta*delta_phi/pix_area
+                • to (and then multiply the sum by correction factor *delta_cos_theta/pix_area:
+                •         hpmap_out = np.take(hpxmap,pix_out)

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 Running the program: